bookofproofs/bookofproofs.github.io/_sources/history/18th-century/argand.md

 * They refer to a real person, but it is unlikely that this person is the author of the 'Argand diagram'.
 * The following information about Jean Robert Argand has, probably incorrectly, become a standard part of the biography of the man who invented the 'Argand diagram'.
 * Jean-Robert Argand was an accountant and bookkeeper in Paris who was only an amateur mathematician.
-* We do know that his father was Jacques Argand and his mother Eves Canac.
-* His son was born in Paris and continued to live there, while his daughter, Jeanne-Françoise-Dorothée- Marie-Elizabeth Argand, married Félix Bousquet and they lived in Stuttgart.
 * Before Hoüel published Volume 4 in 1874 he decided to try to find biographical information about Argand.
 * He knew that Ami Argand (1750-1803), who had invented instruments and lived in Paris for a while, had been born in Geneva.
 * This must have made Hoüel guess that the inventor of the Argand diagram might have been born in Geneva so he asked his colleagues in Geneva if they could find biographical details of Argand.